 As an added bonus, the trumpet/tenor sax majesty of its tribute subjects will have its “roles” played by Blanchard and the commanding tenor player in his own right, Ravi Coltrane, the son of John and Alice Coltrane.

-In an interview, Blanchard spoke about his longstanding willingness to stretch beyond expectations and creative comfort zones, which took him into the opera world — a rare move for a jazz musician — with Fire Shut Up in My Bones and the subsequent opera Champion (written in 2013 and premiered by Opera Theatre of St. Louis).
-The double-header marked the first time a composer has had two new operas premiere in successive years at the Met since Richard Strauss.
+In an interview, Blanchard spoke about his longstanding willingness to stretch beyond expectations and creative comfort zones, which took him into the opera world—a rare move for a jazz musician—with the newsworthy Fire Shut Up in My Bones production on the holy ground of the Metropolitan Opera in 2021, and the opera Champion (written in 2013 and premiered by Opera Theatre of St. Louis, as did Fire).
+The double-header marked the first time a composer has had two operas in successive years at the Met since Richard Strauss.

 “I’m all about the challenges,” Blanchard told me, on the phone from a restaurant in New Orleans, where was born and lives with his family, “and trying to do something creative.
 For me, it’s a means of growing and constantly trying to find new things, new ways of expression.
 And hopefully, for the listener, it will be a little different experience.
 You have all of my heroes to blame for that,” he laughs.
 “Look at Miles Davis and even Ornette Coleman.
 Max Roach, too.
 None of those guys just rested on their reputations.
 They were constantly changing, constantly evolving.